ereekaj/bikesharing/README.md

 # Citi Bike Bikesharing Analysis

 ## Overview of the analysis:
-Explain the purpose of this analysis.
+My friend Kate, and I are thinking about opening up a bike share business in Des Moines, IA.
+Citi Bike in New York City shares it's rider data with the public.
+The purpose of this analysis is to analyze the Citi Bike data using Tableau and create visualizations to show insights to get investors.

 ## Results:
-Using the visualizations you have in your Tableau Story, describe the results of each visualization underneath the image.

 Here is a link to my [tableau dashboard](https://public.tableau.com/views/Challenge14_16479124062720/CitiBikeStory?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)

 ![image of chart for average trip duration per birth year](https://github.com/ereekaj/bikesharing/blob/main/Resources/Avg_duration_by_birthyear.png)